-A complete absence of severe VOEs (defining VOE as a painful event or ACS with no medically determined cause other than a vaso-occlusion, requiring a \geq 24-hour hospital or emergency room (ER) observation unit visit or at least 2 visits to a day unit or ER over 72 hours with both visits requiring parenteral opioids) in the period from Month 6 to Month 24 after gene therapy.
+- Acute chest syndrome a new infiltrate on chest x-ray and new concomitant hypoxia, requiring hospital admission, and not attributable to another cause, or - A severe painful event with no medically determined cause other than a vaso-occlusion, requiring a ≥ 24-hour hospital or emergency room (ER) observation unit visit or at least 2 visits to a day unit or ER over 72 hours with both visits requiring parenteral opioids.

 For the purpose of this primary endpoint analysis, the first 6 months after infusion of the gene therapy product will be excluded from the VOE observation period.
-Patients with complete absence of severe VOEs will be classified as 'successes'.
-Patients with one or more severe VOEs from Month 6 to Month 24 after gene therapy, or who experience engraftment failure, or who initiate disease modifying agent(s) for prevention or management of severe VOEs, or who have less than 24 months of follow-up post-infusion, will be classified as 'failures'.
+Patients with complete absence of severe VOEs will be classified as 'successes.'
+Patients with one or more severe VOEs from Month 6 to Month 24 after gene therapy, or who experience engraftment failure, or who initiate disease modifying agent(s) for prevention or management of severe VOEs, or who have less than 24 months of follow-up post-infusion, will be classified as 'failures.'